An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{State of the art}

 Pump-probe spectroscopy is a state-of-the-art time-resolved technique for investigating light-matter interaction, particularly non-equilibrium processes like exciton dynamics~\cite{ashoka2022}.
 Advances in laser technology enable this technique to access a broad energy window, from the infrared and visible \cite{montanaro2020} to the extreme ultraviolet~\cite{rebholz2021} and X-ray domains~\cite{geneaux2019}.
-In pump-probe probe spectroscopy experiments, transient features have been widely reported and associated with photoinduced carriers and excitonic effects~\cite{garratt2021ultrafast,garratt2022direct,hillyard2009atomic,palmieri2020mahan,ZuerchNatComm17,GarrattStructuralDynamics24}.
-Interpreting these signals requires theoretical frameworks that can accurately describe the excited-state electronic structure and its evolution under sequential light–matter interactions.
+In pump-probe spectroscopy experiments, transient features have been widely reported and associated with photoinduced carriers and excitonic effects~\cite{garratt2021ultrafast,garratt2022direct,hillyard2009atomic,palmieri2020mahan,ZuerchNatComm17,GarrattStructuralDynamics24}.
+Interpreting these experimentally observed transient signals requires theoretical frameworks that can accurately describe the excited-state electronic structure and its evolution under sequential light–matter interactions.

-Several theoretical approaches have been developed to simulate pump-probe experiments, including Bloch-equation-based formalisms \cite{picon2019attosecond, CistaroJChThComp23}, and model Hamiltonian approaches \cite{malakhov2023exciton, hansen2023theoretical}, which do not provide a truly predictive, first-principles description of real materials.
+Several theoretical approaches have been developed to simulate pump-probe experiments, including Bloch-equation-based formalisms \cite{picon2019attosecond, CistaroJChThComp23} and model Hamiltonian approaches \cite{malakhov2023exciton, hansen2023theoretical}, which do not provide a truly predictive, first-principles description of real materials.
 As an alternative, \gls{tddft} has become a popular \textit{ab initio} approach for simulating the pump-probe process \cite{garratt2022direct, ZuerchNatComm17}.
 However, this mean-field formulation does not explicitly capture many-body interactions.
-More accurate correlated wavefunction techniques, including a time-dependent configuration-interaction-singles approach \cite{pabst2012} and \gls{cc} theory \cite{skeidsvoll2020}, can accurately treat the electron correlation, but the high computational cost limits their application to atoms or molecules.
-Many-body approaches based on the \gls{bse} have proven highly successful for describing both optical absorption and \gls{xas} in solids, capturing electron-hole interactions essential for valence and core excitations (see \cref{sec:BSE}).
+More accurate correlated wavefunction techniques, including a time-dependent configuration-interaction-singles approach \cite{pabst2012} and \gls{cc} theory \cite{SkeidsvollPRA20}, can accurately treat the electron correlation, but the high computational cost limits their application to atoms or molecules.